What is vaginal odor?

 – Wear loose clothes: too tight clothes, like jeans, may impair ventilation and humidity of vulvar and vaginal area.
 It is better to wear loose and light clothing.
 For a proper hygiene and to avoid emitting odors, we must change underwear every day.

-– Follow a proper diet: avoiding the ingestion of toxics and artificial products that transform the nature of secretions and are responsible for bad scents in the genitals.
+– Follow a proper diet: avoiding the ingestion of toxics and artificial products that transform the nature of secretions and are partly responsible for bad scents in the genitals.